Sunday, July 21, 2024

 C++ horrible aspects

-• rvalue references becoming lvalue references.
+• 'rvalue' references becoming 'lvalue' references.
 Not sure who invented this but he should be banned from the committee.
 Super confusing that a type can change.

 • universal references and perfect forwarding.
-Again a very confusing idea to reuse the rvalue reference syntax.
+Again a very confusing idea to reuse the 'rvalue' reference syntax.
 The reference collapsing rules doesn't make it easier either

 • two phase lookup.
 Confusing rule which could have been solved by stating that a template definition is only checked at instantiation time.
-No more need for typename or making types and member functions (non) dependent
+No more need for 'typename' or making types and member functions (non) dependent

 • lack of uniformity in STL.
 For example there is reset and clear.
+Some algorithm's have _if variants when taking functors; others not.

 • uniform initialization.
-Again the committee f*cked up.
-Could be fixed by using double braces (e.g.std::vector<size_t>{{2}})
+Again the committee made a mistake.
+The issue could be fixed by requiring double braces in case constructor invocation (e.g.std::vector<size_t>{{2}})